Damen Stan Patrol vessel: Vessels

 Vessels of this type have been supplied to, or ordered by a number of countries.

 As of December 2011 thirty five vessels had been built.

 Many of the agencies that employ these vessels have them delivered without armament, or solely with small arms.
 They are equipped with water cannon.
-Many of the agencies that employ these vessels specified they should be equipped with stern launching ramp, capable of launching and retrieving a 7.9 m pursuit craft (RHIB) while underway.
+Many of the agencies that employ these vessels specified they should be equipped with a stern launching ramp, capable of launching and retrieving a 7.9 m pursuit craft (RHIB) while underway.
 The vessels are equipped with a horizontal thruster in their bows, to aid maneuvering in tight conditions, such as mooring in crowded anchorages.
-The ship are well known for their sea handling capabilities and comfort.
+The ships are well known for their sea handling capabilities and comfort.
 Many are powered by Caterpillar engines.

 A 5009 vessel MY Ocean Warrior was also built for Sea Shepherd Conservation Society in 2015–2016.